-3.11 A response was received from Bruton Knowles confirming the process had not started again but that it was just a continuation of the consultation.
+3.12 A response was received from Bruton Knowles confirming the process had not started again but that it was just a continuation of the consultation.
 The response stated that anything reported to Network Rail, Ardent or their agents acting would have been logged and given due consideration.
 The problem was that nothing was being reported back to our members and changes were being made on plans that had not been consulted on.
+It was raised in the response submitted to the consultation in October 2016 that new proposals for each crossing were being published on the day of the consultation public events giving landowners no opportunity for advance consideration or discussion with their advisers.

-3.12 The NFU requested a meeting with Bruton Knowles on the 23 February 2017 due to the number of calls being received from members.
+3.13 The NFU requested a meeting with Bruton Knowles on the 23 February 2017 due to the number of calls being received from members.
 A meeting was arranged for 28 February 2017 at our Newmarket office but on the morning of the meeting Andrew Prouse from Bruton Knowles called in to cancel the meeting.
 A colleague Rachel Carrington did ask if another date could be arranged for the meeting.
 The response received was that it was not really necessary to have a meeting as all the information was on the website.
 Due to the number of questions being raised by the NFU in consultation responses and in direct emails to the agents acting the NFU would have expected Network Rail to be requesting a meeting to solve outstanding issues.

-3.13 The NFU tried again to hold a meeting with Bruton Knowles and an email was sent on 5th April 2017 there was no direct reply from Bruton Knowles but contact was made direct from Network Rail on 13 April 2017 requesting information on the individual member queries.
+3.14 The NFU tried again to hold a meeting with Bruton Knowles and an email was sent on 5th April 2017 there was no direct reply from Bruton Knowles but contact was made direct from Network Rail on 13 April 2017 requesting information on the individual member queries.
 A copy of the NFU response was sent to Jonathan Boulton at Network Rail and the NFU was informed that we would receive a response.
-The only response received as stated above was on the 8th September 2017 to letters dated 25th April and 5th May 2017.
+The only response received as stated above was on the 8th September 2017 to the letters of objection letters 25th April and 5th May 2017.

-3.14 After the NFU submitted a Statement of Case, a meeting was held with Network Rail at their office in Stratford on 21 July 2017.
+3.15 After the NFU submitted a Statement of Case, a meeting was held with Network Rail at their office in Stratford on 21 July 2017.
 Matters were discussed regarding the issues for particular members but no response has been received from Network Rail nor has there been any attempt to address any of the issues raised.

-3.15 Network Rail and its agents Bruton Knowles have been holding meetings with our members in the last few weeks since the pre-inquiry meeting to try and agree proposals.
+3.16 Network Rail and its agents Bruton Knowles have been holding meetings with our members in the last few weeks since the pre-inquiry meeting to try and agree proposals.

-3.16 The NFU believes strongly that Network Rail and the agents acting on its behalf have not been constructively engaging with landowners and farmers affected by the proposed level crossings, or with the NFU representing our affected members.
+3.17 The NFU believes strongly that Network Rail and the agents acting on its behalf have not been constructively engaging with landowners and farmers affected by the proposed level crossings, or with the NFU representing our affected members.
 We believe many issues could have been resolved before the creation of a public inquiry if there had been full consultation and dialogue between Network Rail and our members.